 Emerging countries in Asia will continue to grow at about 6,5%, but growth in China is expected to moderate slightly.
-Accelerated growth is also expected in the developing countries in Europe, Latin America, North Africa, and the Middle East.
-In sub-Saharan Africa growth is expected to improve from 2,7% in 2017 to 3,3% in 2018 and 3,9% in 2019.
-The IMF still expects the South African economy to grow at 0,9% in 2018 and 2019.
-Recently released figures show that the South African economy grew by 1,3% in 2017.
+Accelerated growth is also expected in developing countries in Europe, Latin America, North Africa, and the Middle East.
+In sub-Saharan Africa growth is expected to improve from 2.7% in 2017 to 3,3% in 2018 and 3,9% in 2019.
+The impact on world growth of the current drive of the USA to rebalance trade defecits with import duties, and the counters from other countries, is still uncertain.
+The IMF still expects the South African economy to grow at 1,5% in 2018 and 1,7% in 2019.
+Recently released figures show that the South African economy grew by 1,3% the global economy is estimated to have grown by 3.7% in 2017.